Ensembl/amr-portal/frontend/src/content/about.md

 AMR Genotypes is a resource recording the detection and annotation of resistance-associated genes and mutations.
 All annotated genomes have been processed using the mettannotator workflow from EMBL-EBI's MGnify team and generates an exhaustive annotation of prokaryotic genomes using existing tools.
 We have currently run [AMRFinderPlus](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/) from NCBI against these genomes.
 [UniProt's UniFIRE functional annotation system](https://gitlab.ebi.ac.uk/uniprot-public/unifire) will provide additional annotations.
 Results from these tools are normalised according to the same rules as our phenotype data.

-## EMBL-EBI
+## Portal contributors

-The AMR portal is a collaboration between the following EMBL-EBI teams:
+The AMR portal is a collaboration between the following Imperial College London and EMBL-EBI teams and groups:

+- Chindelevitch Team (IC)
-- European Nucleotide Archive
+- European Nucleotide Archive (EMBL-EBI)
-- Genomics Technology Infrastructure
+- Genomics Technology Infrastructure (EMBL-EBI)
-- Lees Group
+- Lees Group (EMBL-EBI)
-- Microbiome Informatics
+- Microbiome Informatics (EMBL-EBI)
-- Protein Function Development
+- Protein Function Development (EMBL-EBI)
-- Protein Sequence Resources
+- Protein Sequence Resources (EMBL-EBI)
-- Samples, Phenotypes, and Ontologies
+- Samples, Phenotypes, and Ontologies (EMBL-EBI)

 ## Future goals